vnijs/radiant/base/app/transform.Rmd

 ### Filter

 Filter functionality must be turned off when transforming variables.
-If a filter is active the transform functions will show an error message.
+If a filter is active the transform functions will show a warning message.
 Either remove the filter statement or uncheck the `Filter` checkbox.
 Alternatively, navigate to the Data > View tab and click the `Store` button to store the filtered data.
 Then return to the Transform tab to make the desired variable changes.